CarlosIvan9/sentiment-usecase/README.md

 From the five approaches evaluated, the one we will deploy was selected based on a combination of:

-* Highest weighted F1-score, ensuring balanced performance across both classes.
+* Highest macro F1-score, ensuring balanced performance across both classes.

 * Fast inference time, making it suitable for production deployment.

 This was approach 4, the DeBERTa-v3-large-mnli-fever-anli-ling-wanli model that used tailored labels.
-This model came up second in weighted F1-score, only behind Command A. However, the inference time of Command A was significantly longer than this one due to rate limits, and since the API is thought to receive as input both a single review and a list of reviews, we decided to sacrifice some performance for faster latency.
+This model came up second in macro F1-score, only behind Command A. However, the inference time of Command A was significantly longer than this one due to rate limits, and since the API is thought to receive as input both a single review and a list of reviews, we decided to sacrifice some performance for faster latency.

 ---